alimpfard/ctr-rest-generator/README.md

 ## REST + GraphQL API boilerplate generator

-Generates a directory of js files that handle a given API specification (Citron DSL)
+Generates a directory of js files that handle a given API specification (Citron DSL), and optionally creates crude documentation for them.

 structure of the input file: